Steamopollys/Steamodded/README.md

 ## Installation

 ### How to Install Steamodded

+#### Windows
 - **CUT THE GAME !**
 - Go to the [release page](https://github.com/Steamopollys/steamodded/releases) and download the latest or nightly release (Your aiming for the ".exe" download)
-- Unzip the downloaded file
 - Drag and Drop your "Balatro.exe" to the executable
 - Wait for it to finish
 - And that's it!
 Balatro is now ready to be Modded.

+#### Linux
+- **CLOSE THE GAME !**
+- Install dependencies, Python3, Mlocate/PLocate, Pip3, and Python3-Requests (`pip3 install requests`)
+- Run `git clone https://github.com/Steamopollys/Steamodded.git && cd Steamodded/injector && python3 steamodded_injector.py $(locate steamapps/common/Balatro/Balatro.exe | head -n 1)`
+- (Optional) Make the mod folder using `mkdir -p /home/$USER/.local/share/Steam/steamapps/compatdata/2379780/pfx/drive_c/users/steamuser/AppData/Roaming/Balatro/Mods`
+- Wait for it to finish
+- And that's it!
+Balatro is now ready to be Modded.

 ### How to Install a Mod
-- Go to `C:\Users\USER\AppData\Roaming\Balatro\Mods` (or `%appdata%\Balatro\Mods`) (Create the "Mods" directory if necessary)
+- Go to `C:\Users\<USER>\AppData\Roaming\Balatro\Mods` (or `%appdata%\Balatro\Mods`) (Create the "Mods" directory if necessary)
-- On Linux it is typically `~/.local/share/Steam/steamapps/compatdata/2379780/pfx/drive_c/users/steamuser/AppData/Roaming/Balatro/Mods`
+- On Linux it is typically `/home/$USER/.local/share/Steam/steamapps/compatdata/2379780/pfx/drive_c/users/steamuser/AppData/Roaming/Balatro/Mods`
 - Put the mod into the directory (only the Mod File if there is only one file provided or all the files in a subdirectory)
 - Launch the Game and enjoy!

 ## Dependencies
-- [7zip](https://www.7-zip.org/) - Used by the Injector (A gpg pubkey signed repack from NamelessNanashi is used as a better alternative has not been found yet.
-You can get the pubkey with `gpg --keyserver hkp://keys.openpgp.org --recv-keys B7D76FACB1665D40`)
+- [7zip](https://www.7-zip.org/) - Used by the Injector (A gpg pubkey signed repack from NanashiTheNameless is used as a better alternative has not been found yet.
+You can get the pubkey for verification with `gpg --keyserver hkp://keys.openpgp.org --recv-keys B7D76FACB1665D40`)

 - [luajit-decompiler-v2](https://github.com/marsinator358/luajit-decompiler-v2) - Used by the Injector